tulioten/tulioten/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JavaScript, TypeScript, Node.js, React.js, React Native and SQL
+- 🌱 I’m currently learning JavaScript, Node.js, React and SQL
 - 📫 How to reach me: @tulioten
 - ⚡ Fun fact: I'm also a Luthier